 5) Spider-Man: Agent of S.H.I.E.L.D.

 For some reason Spider-Man alone wasn’t enough this time around.
-Instead of enjoying the adventures of someone who’s character is almost always on his own, Marvel decided to team him up with a bunch of equally obnoxious heroes.
+Instead of enjoying the adventures of someone whose character is almost always on his own, Marvel decided to team him up with a bunch of equally obnoxious heroes.
 Even more, Spidey is leading the team under the employment of S.H.I.E.L.D.
 A lot of the danger from being a vigilante fades away when you give your hero the security net of a technological super spy organization.
 If I want to watch a team show, I’ll watch the Avengers cartoon.
 Let’s leave Spider-Man on his own.

 And to think, they canceled The Spectacular Spider-Man while this crapfest is getting a second season.
 For shame.